natesymer/FHSTwitterEngine/README.markdown

 	// your keys will be cleared after the next request is prepared, before it is sent.
 	[engine temporarilySetConsumerKey:@"<consumer_key>" andSecret:@"<consumer_secret>"];

-	// if you are really paranoid, use this
+	// if you're really paranoid, use this to clear the keys [engine clearConsumer];
-	[engine clearConsumer];

 --> Reload a saved access_token:

     [engine loadAccessToken];